cp-algorithms/cp-algorithms/src/graph/finding-cycle.md

 ---
 title: Checking a graph for acyclicity and finding a cycle in O(M)
+tags:
+  - Translated
+e_maxx_link: finding_cycle
 ---
 # Checking a graph for acyclicity and finding a cycle in $O(M)$